Legal briefing | |

 In November 2022, the Pre-emption Group published a new Statement of Principles and template resolutions (please see our client note for further details).
 As before, these apply to Main Market companies although AIM companies are also encouraged to comply.
 The key changes include:

-• An increased general disapplication threshold - the revised Principles increase the limit of the general authority that can be sought for non-pre-emptive issues to a maximum of (i) 10% of issued ordinary share capital for disapplications for any purpose; and (ii) an additional 10% of issued ordinary share capital for acquisitions or specified capital investments announced contemporaneously with the issue or in the last 12 months (increased from six months).
+• An increased general disapplication threshold - The revised Principles increase the limit of the general authority that can be sought for non-pre-emptive issues to a maximum of (i) 10% of issued ordinary share capital for disapplications for any purpose; and (ii) an additional 10% of issued ordinary share capital for acquisitions or specified capital investments announced contemporaneously with the issue or in the last 12 months (increased from six months).
 The revised thresholds reintroduce, on permanent basis, the temporary flexibility granted to companies during the COVID pandemic;

 • Consideration of retail investors - In order to give due consideration to whether retail investors (and existing investors who are not allocated shares) should be able to take part in the placing, there is a new concept of a "follow-on offer", which can be a further 2% in relation to each limb on the basis that it is: